 (2) Application of Overhead—Drilling Well Rate shall be charged as follows:

-(a) Charges for onshore drilling wells begin on the date of initial penetration of the surface of the ground by any rig or unit used to drill the wellbore, (“spud date”) and terminate on the latter of the date the drilling or completion equipment used on the well is released.
+(a) Charges for onshore drilling wells begin on the date of initial penetration of the ground by any rig or unit to commence drilling the wellbore, (“spud date”) and terminate on the latter of the date the drilling or completion equipment used on the well is released.
 Charges for offshore and inland waters drilling wells begins on the date the first drilling or completion equipment arrives on location and terminates the latter of (i) the date the last drilling or completion equipment moves off location or, (ii) the date the equipment is released.
 No charge shall be made during suspension of drilling or completion operations for 15 or more consecutive calendar days.

 The drilling well rate is expressed as a per–well, per month rate but is applied based on drilling days during a month.
 To calculate the overhead charge for a partial month, divide the number of days in a month into the drilling well rate, then multiply the daily rate by the number of days that qualify for drilling overhead.